2016-2017 Graduate Teaching Assistants

 Cameron Eigner's CV

-Katherine (Kat) Greene is a first-year PhD student in rhetoric and composition.
-She holds master's degrees in journalism and rhetoric and composition from Ball State University.
-Currently teaching two sections of English 103, her research interests center on students' self-efficacy in the first year writing course and how this translates in their writing performance.
+Katherine (Kat) Greene is a fourth-year PhD student in Rhetoric and Composition.
+She holds master's degrees in Journalism and Rhetoric and Composition from Ball State University.
+Her research interests center on students' self-efficacy in the first year writing course and how this translates in their writing performance.
 Greene is also interested in the bridges and gaps between creative writing and rhetoric and composition and the ways in which creative writing can be incorporated into a rhetoric and composition classroom.